robiningelbrecht/statistics-for-strava/docs/getting-started/prerequisites.md

 * Navigate to your [Strava API settings page](https://www.strava.com/settings/api).
 * Copy the `client ID` and `client secret`, you'll need these during the [installation](/getting-started/installation.md)
-* Make sure the `Website` and `Authorization Callback Domain` are set to the url you will host your app on
+* Make sure the `Website` and `Authorization Callback Domain` are set to the url you will host your app on.
+  You can configure these by clicking the __Edit__ button on the top right-hand side of the page.

 ![Strava API settings page](../assets/images/strava-api-settings.png)